 The top four use cases all relate to content marketing.
 Personalization is a direct subset, but predicting customer sentiment, better targeting, and segmenting are all essential to content strategy and effective content marketing.

-How can you begin to use AI in content marketing?
+How can you begin to use AI for content marketing automation?
 Let’s look at ways AI can make the lives of content marketers easier.

 Data-Driven Feedback Loops

 To continue to master content marketing and ensure audience engagement, looking back is necessary.
 Insights from content performance provide context for brands, helping them to improve and optimize.
 It’s also something many companies struggle with, even large enterprises.

 AI tools can make a critical difference when it comes to understanding insights.
 They can provide data-driven feedback that is accessible to your content creators.
 Because the loop is continuous, you’re always getting “smarter” about what content works and what falls flat.